sense 1v

 🔊

-Subjunctive mood (Congiuntivo) of the verb sopìre
+congiuntivo sopire.
+Subjunctive mood of the verb sopire

 Tempo semplice

-Congiuntivo presente sopìre
+Congiuntivo presente sopire

 io sopisca